Phil Bentham

 Phil Bentham (born 28 October 1971) is Head of Match Officials at the RFL and a former Premier League football VAR coach.
 Bentham was an English professional rugby league referee and video referee.
 He was one of the Rugby Football League's full-time match officials since the role's inception in 2007.
 Bentham was referee in seven major finals and video referee in nine major finals.

 Background

 Bentham was born in Leigh, Lancashire, England.

 First games

 Bentham refereed his first professional match between Sheffield Eagles and London Skolars on 22 February 2004.
 His first Super League match was Wakefield Trinity versus Hull F.C. on 11 September 2005.
+Prior to him being promoted to a full-time role in 2007, Bentham combined refereeing with employment as a Financial Consultant.

 Major finals

 Bentham was referee for both the 2011 and 2014 Super League grand finals.
 He was also the video referee in the 2009, 2012, 2015, and 2017 Super League grand finals.

 He was the touch judge in the 2005 Challenge Cup Final.
 He was the referee in the 2011, 2013, 2014. and 2017 Challenge Cup finals.
 Bentham was the video referee for the 2007, 2009, and 2012 Challenge Cup finals.